EternalYoshi/ThreeWorkTool/README.md

 By Eternal Yoshi

 Current Changelog:
+V2.1
+- Fixed an issue that prevented Arc files with more than 255 files from being read and saved correctly.

 V2.0
 - Added a near complete resource hashes in the cfg thanks to TGE.
 - Added texture preview support via Pfim